pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details.md

                 # Example:
                 - \Pimcore\Model\DataObject\Product

             # Can be used to implement a special logic which subjects are supported by the workflow.
 For example only products matching certain criteria.
+Take a look at the support strategies page of the Pimcore workflow docs for more details.
             support_strategy:

                 # Examples: